Christmas in Paris, 2021

 As always, unforeseen circumstances like unexpected closures or strikes may force us to make changes to the itinerary as well.
 Don't worry though.
 There's always an equally enticing plan B if we need it.

 There will be concerts and services at various cathedrals and churches around town, and information on these will be provided as it becomes available.

 PLEASE NOTE: For what's included, see the “What’s included?” box on the right side of this page.
 Check out our Frequently Asked Questions for more information, and if you don't find what you're looking for there, send an email to email@example.com.
 And please be sure to read our Terms and Conditions.

 Ready to sign up for Christmas in Paris with Paris Personally?
 Click on the button below!

-Seven nights* in a charming and centrally located Paris hotel (in your private room)
+Seven nights* in a charming, centrally located Paris hotel (in your private room, of course!)